 Recently, pastor’s wife, Rhonda Cagle Thorson shared this story that impressed my heart of the importance of staying close enough to God to hear and recognize His voice.

 God can speak in some most unusual places.
-We went white water rafting in OKC this weekend.
+Our family went white water rafting in OKC this weekend.
 We were given detailed instructions for every possible scenario.
-We had a guide at the back of the raft.
+The guide sat at the back of the raft.
 We were to listen to his voice (which was hard in the noise of the water).